-37Duxbury, supra note 35, at 30 (explaining that whether "linked to a particular viewpoint or an objective notion" these determinations are still "dependent on the fulfillment of certain criteria," which is also subject to individual assessment); see also Jaya Ramji-Nogales, Designing Bespoke Transitional Justice: A Pluralist Process Approach, 32 MICH.
+Bespoke Transitional Justice: A Pluralist Process Approach, 32 MICH.
 J. INT'L L. 1, 15 (2010) (noting that the effectiveness of institutions should "be measured by perceptions of legitimacy on the part of relevant actors").

-38Duxbury, supra note 35, at 30.

-40Mark Pollack, The Legitimacy of the European Court of Justice: Normative Debates and Empirical Evidence, 2 (draft paper on file with author).

-41Michael D. Thurston, Should We Press the Victims?: Uneven Support for International Criminal Tribunals, in TRIALS AND TRIBULATIONS OF INTERNATIONAL PROSECUTION 135, 136 (Henry F. Carey & Stacey M. Mitchell eds., 2013).
+- 37. DUXBURY, supra note 35, at 30. - 38.
+Id. at 31. - 39.
+Mark Pollack, The Legitimacy of the European Court of Justice: Normative Debates and Empirical Evidence 2 (draft paper on file with author). - 40.
+Michael D. Thurston, Should We Press the Victims?: Uneven Support for International Criminal Tribunals, in Trials and Tribulations of International Prosecution 135, 136 (Henry F. Carey & Stacey M. Mitchell eds., 2013). - 41.
+Id. - 42.
+Paul D. Williams, Regional and Global Legitimacy Dynamics: The United Nations and Regional Arrangements, in Legitimating International Organizations 41, 59 (Dominik Zaum ed., 2013); see also Stuart Ford, A Social Psychology Model of the Perceived Legitimacy of International Criminal Courts: Implications for the Success of Transitional Justice Mechanisms, 45 Vand.
+J. Transnat'l L. 405, 407 n.2 (2012) (noting that numerous studies by psychologists and sociologists conclude that "legitimacy is important to political and legal institutions because individuals are more likely to voluntarily adopt the norms of such institutions to regulate their own conduct when the institutions are perceived as legitimate").

-43Paul D. Williams, Regional and Global Legitimacy Dynamics: The United Nations and Regional Arrangements, in LEGITIMATING INTERNATIONAL ORGANIZATIONS 41, 59 (Dominik Zaum ed., 2013); see also Stuart Ford, A Social institution does not reflect shared beliefs in its practices and objectives due to normative changes, or because it imposes rules in contexts where supporting beliefs are lacking, it develops a legitimacy gap, which in worst cases turns into an institutional crisis.44
+ing beliefs are lacking, it develops a legitimacy gap, which in the worst cases turns into an institutional crisis.43

-What exactly distinguishes disagreement with particular decisions of an international court or general disaffection from an institutional crisis is not at all clear.45 For example, the "crisis" label has been used to characterize situations that fall closer to a legitimacy gap, 46 or low levels of legitimacy, than the institutional crisis currently faced by the ICC.
-Helpful concepts in elucidating the distinction between a legitimacy gap and institutional crisis are the difference between specific support and diffuse support.
-Specific support exists for international courts where "audiences" derive "substantive satisfaction with the decisions of the court."47 Diffuse support, on the other hand, exists where actors evince "a willingness to support and defend the court and its jurisdiction even in the face of decisions with which audience members disagree."48 Identifying the precise turning point where a legitimacy gap becomes an institutional crisis is not necessary for our purposes.
-In determining indicators of where a given institution falls along this spectrum we would look to formal indicators like "adherence to the constitutive instrument of the court and acceptance of its jurisdiction."49 We would also consider de facto indicators such as judgment compliance and diffuse support for an institution.50 Where an institution has both formal and de facto indicators of adherence to its authority, I postulate that it would make little sense to speak of a legitimacy gap.
-However, where an institution is wanting in two or more of these attributes I contend that it could accurately be characterized as facing an institutional crisis.
+What exactly distinguishes disagreement with particular decisions of an international court or general disaffection from an institutional crisis is not at all clear.
+For example, the "crisis" label has been used to characterize situations that fall closer to a legitimacy gap, 45 or low levels of legitimacy, than the institutional crisis currently faced by the ICC.
+Helpful concepts in elucidating the distinction between a legitimacy gap and institutional crisis are the differences between specific support and diffuse support.
+Specific support exists for international courts where "audiences" derive "substantive satisfaction with the decisions of the court."
+Diffuse support, on the other hand, exists where actors evince "a willingness to support and defend the court and its jurisdiction even in the face of decisions with which audience members disagree."47 Identifying the precise turning point where a legitimacy gap becomes an institutional crisis is not necessary for our purposes.
+In determining indicators of where a given institution falls along this spectrum, we would look to formal indicators like "adherence to the constitutive instrument of the court and acceptance of its jurisdiction."48 We would also consider de facto indicators such as judgment compliance and diffuse support for an institution.
+49 Where an institution has both formal and de facto indicators of adherence to its authority, I postulate that it would make little sense to speak of a legitimacy gap.
+However, where an institution is wanting in two or more of these attributes, I contend that it could accurately be characterized as facing an institutional crisis.